 Using a sub-contractor to process your SaaS customer data is a problem under data protection law, where the sub-processor is based outside of the European Economic Area (EEA).
-Incorporating EU model clauses into your SaaS agreement is NOT the solution to this common problem.
+Incorporating EU standard contractual clauses into your SaaS agreement is NOT the solution to this common problem.

-In July 2010 the EU model clauses were amended to cover the position where personal data is transferred from a data controller in the EEA (customer) to a data processor outside of the EEA (supplier) and then a transfer to a sub-processor located outside of the EEA.
+In July 2010 the EU standard Contractual Clauses were amended to cover the position where personal data is transferred from a data controller in the EEA (customer) to a data processor outside of the EEA (supplier) and then a transfer to a sub-processor located outside of the EEA.

 This is a common scenario in a SaaS agreement where a customer based in the UK is accessing SaaS software provided by a supplier outside of the EEA and the supplier is using a hosting centre or outsourced IT development centre located in India or Asia to process the customer data.